sajibhn/easyitpoint/README.md

 # Easy IT Point Landing Page

-easyitpoint is an agency which me and my friends wanted to start.
-It provides services like Web design and development, SEO Services, Digital Marketing, Graphics Design, etc.
+An agency website that provides services like SEO, Web Design and development, and Graphic Design.

-I have designed and developed this website by using pure HTML, CSS, and Javascript to build this website.
+I have used pure HTML, CSS, and Javascript to build this website.

 ## Links